terbo/sigmon/README.md

 This program displays wireless probe requests from associated and unassociated wireless clients in range.
 The output is similar to that of airodump-ng from the aircrack-ng suit.

+It will also play a sound when a new client is detected (the kismet sound, aailable @ http://goo.gl/oDi5sR) and can be instructed to note familiar devices (favorites) such as machines you own.

 Requirements
 ============